Entangled photon pair excitation and time-frequency-filtered multidimensional photon correlation spectroscopy as a probe for dissipative exciton kinetics: Results

 \subsubsection{Simulations: differential preparation of two-exciton populations via preselected mediating states and parametric dependence on photonic properties}

-Now, we focus on two specific two-exciton states, $f_{07}^{}$ and $f_{83}^{}$, among the full suite of target states previously monitored, and examine the possibility of their excitation via a chosen pair one-exciton states, selected by setting $\omega_1= E_{07}$ and $\omega_2=E_{09}$.
-The mediating states are delocalized over sites and prone to ultrafast transport.
-The results are displayed in the left column of Fig.~\ref{fig:pop07evolve}, and Fig.~\ref{fig:pop83evolve}, respectively.
-The entanglement time and width of SPDC pump are set at $T_{\mathrm{ent}}=10 \, \mathrm{fs}$ and $\tau_0 = 150 \, \mathrm{fs}$, for the upper panel (similar to the reference case in Fig.~\ref{fig:popall}).
-The width is varied to $\tau_0 = 50 \, \mathrm{fs}$ in the middle panel, and the entanglement time is varied to $T_{\mathrm{ent}}=40 \, \mathrm{fs}$ in the bottom panel.
-The results demonstrate that the desired narrowband excitation is indeed possible, albeit with low final occupancy.
-The increase in the temporal width results in a significant loss of selectivity as the number of mediating pathways with comparable spectral weights grows.
-The variation of the entanglement time didn't result in any major changes, except for the tailoring of the relative populations.
+Among the full suite of target states previously monitored, we focus on two specific ones: $f_{07}^{}$ and $f_{83}^{}$, residing in the lower ($E_{f_{07}} =30192.9 \, \text{cm}^{-1}$) and the higher ($E_{f_{83}} =31243.2 \, \text{cm}^{-1}$) energy regions of the two-exciton manifold, respectively.
+We investigate the possibility of exciting them via a fixed pair of one-exciton states: $e_{07}$ and $e_{09}$, which are prone to delocalization and ultrafast transport.
+They are selected by setting $\omega_1= E_{e_{07}} =15307.1 \, \text{cm}^{-1}$ and $\omega_2=E_{e_{09}} =15655.9 \, \text{cm}^{-1}$.\\ The results are displayed in the left columns of Fig.~\ref{fig:pop07evolve} and Fig.~\ref{fig:pop83evolve}, respectively.
+The entanglement time and temporal width of the SPDC pump are set to $T_{\mathrm{ent}}=10 \, \mathrm{fs}$ and $\tau_0 = 150 \, \mathrm{fs}$ for the upper panel, which is similar to the reference case in Fig.~\ref{fig:popall}.
+In the middle panel, the temporal width is changed to $\tau_0 = 50 \, \mathrm{fs}$, whereas in the bottom panel, the entanglement time is changed to $T_{\mathrm{ent}}=40 \, \mathrm{fs}$.\\ The results demonstrate that the desired narrowband excitation is indeed possible, albeit with low final occupancy in some cases.
+The increase in the temporal width results in a significant loss of selectivity as the number of excitation pathways with comparable spectral weights grows.
+The variation of the entanglement time did not result in any major changes, except for the tailoring of the relative populations.
 The latter, however, will have consequences as the population redistributes over time, as will be shown in the next section.
+We emphasize that both the target states are excited via the same mediating one-exciton states.
+Therefore, the differential nature of the final population distribution is dependent on the transition dipoles that connect chosen one-exciton states to the two-exciton target states.
+The final population distribution demonstrates that the short entanglement time reaches saturation, less so for the $f_{07}$ than $f_{83}$.
+The latter is a higher-energy state and corresponding transitions impose stringent frequency requirements.